 ProtonMail

-ProtonMail is an excellent alternative to the mainstream email providers like Gmail, Hotmail, Yahoo and others.
+ProtonMail is one of a number of excellent alternatives Gmail, Hotmail, Yahoo and others.
 The user interface is familiar but the security controls are much higher.
 Best of all, there’s a free version of ProtonMail with a few limitations you can use.

 Gmail

 Of all the popular email services out there, Gmail is hands down the best.
 Of course, it is owned by a for-profit company so…you will be getting ads.
-If you plan on using Gmail, though, I recommend you secure your account with something like the Titan Security Key for 2FA.
+If you plan on using Gmail, though, I recommend you secure your account with a good 2FA security key.

 Remember that if people get access to your email, they can usually hack into most of your online accounts by doing a password reset.
 Having a secure email provider can make all the difference in the world.